From Wood to Stone: The Evolution of Medieval Fortress Design

 The Transition to Stone: Keeps and Shell Walls

 Stone construction offered immense advantages.
 It was fireproof, far more resistant to battering rams and pickaxes, and could support higher walls and heavier defensive structures.
 Builders also experimented with shell keeps—curtain walls built around the rim of the motte, enclosing a central courtyard.
-This design provided more space and flexibility than a single tower.
+This design provided more space and flexibility than a single tower, allowing for the accommodation of larger garrisons and more supplies.
 By the 12th century, stone castles were becoming the norm throughout Europe, especially in areas with access to good building stone.
 The Crusades further accelerated innovation, as Western knights encountered the sophisticated concentric fortifications of the Byzantine Empire and the Islamic world.
+These encounters introduced ideas such as glacis (sloped bases to deflect projectiles) and advanced gatehouse designs that would later be incorporated into European fortresses.

 Concentric Design: A Revolution in Defense

 One of the most important developments in medieval fortress architecture was the concentric castle, which emerged in the 12th and 13th centuries.
 Instead of a single line of walls, concentric castles had two or more parallel curtain walls, with the inner wall higher than the outer.
 Attackers who breached the first wall would find themselves trapped in a narrow killing ground, exposed to fire from the higher inner wall.
-The most famous examples are the Crusader castles of the Middle East, such as Krak des Chevaliers and Château d'If, but the concept quickly spread to Europe.
+The most famous examples are the Crusader castles of the Middle East, such as Krak des Chevaliers and Château de Saône, but the concept quickly spread to Europe.
 Edward I of England built a series of concentric castles in Wales—including Caernarfon, Conwy, and Harlech—that are masterpieces of medieval military engineering.
+These castles often incorporated a fortified dock (as at Conwy) to allow resupply by sea, further enhancing their resilience.

 Key Defensive Features and Their Functions